The author is a guitarist and bassist with over 35 years of experience as a musician.

-I recall quite a buzz over these guitars in guitar forums back then, and eventually, I decided I should probably check them out.
+I recall quite a buzz over these guitars in guitar forums back then, and eventually, I decided I should check them out.
 So, one day I went off to the guitar shop and came home with what is now one of my most beloved instruments, my 2003 Fender Highway One SSS Stratocaster.

-Not long afterward I decided I needed another one, and I went out and got the HSS version.
-This guitar was a bit different, with an oversized headstock (SSS models didn’t have this until later years), rosewood fingerboard, and a black Atomic Humbucker in the bridge position.
+Not long afterward, I decided I needed another one, and I went out and got the HSS version.
+This guitar was different, with an oversized headstock (SSS models didn’t have this until later years), rosewood fingerboard, and a black Atomic Humbucker in the bridge position.

 It was a great instrument, and that HSS Strat is now on my list of gear I wish I never parted with.
 I wasn’t thrilled with the humbucker, so I eventually traded it in for something else.

 But I knew my SSS was a keeper and now, 15 years later, it is still one of my main guitars.
-I’ve talked about it many times in my various articles and reviews and posted many pictures of it, but for some reason never got around to writing about the guitar itself.
+I’ve talked about it many times in my various articles and reviews and posted many pictures of it, but never got around to writing about the guitar itself.
 So, this is my 2003 Highway One Strat review, long overdue.